-Both edge operators include the possibility that no transition occured at all, i.e., the previous and the next state are the same.
+Both edge operators include the possibility that no transition occurred at all, i.e., the previous and the next state are the same.
 This situation can be explicitly described with the following operator:

-• edge operator with next state = previous state, also called "non-event operator" a transition occurs, but not on the operand.
-The operand stays in the state defined by the operator.
+• edge operator with next state = previous state, also called "non-event operator" The operand stays in the state defined by the operator.